laithrasheed/Master_of_Science_in_Data_Science/Statistics Core Courses/Statistical Modeling for Data Science Applications/Modern Regression Analysis in R/Readme.md

 ## Brief Description

-- Modern Regression Analysis in R provides foundational statistical modeling tools for data science.
-Introduction to methods, theory, and applications of linear statistical models, covering the topics of parameter estimation, residual diagnostics, goodness of fit, and various strategies for variable selection and model comparison.
-Attention will also be given to the misuse of statistical models and ethical implications of such misuse.
+- Modern Regression Analysis in R provided me foundational statistical modeling tools for data science, introduction to methods, theory, and applications of linear statistical models, covering the topics of parameter estimation, residual diagnostics, goodness of fit, and various strategies for variable selection and model comparison.

 ## Prior knowledge needed: